thomasnield/classpert_emds/section5/classpert_assessment_5.md

    b.
 False [correct answer]

 FEEDBACK: Just because you fit a linear regression to some data does not mean the model is going to perform well.
 There are other concerns like correlation, p-values, overfitting, and bias that have to be considered.

+5. The raw output of a logistic regression is...

+   a.
+A binary output variable

+   b.
+A probability output variable [correct answer]

+   c.
+A real positive/negative floating point number

+   d.
+None of the above

+FEEDBACK: A logistic regression is going to strictly output a probability between 0 and 1.
+However, you can use that probability with a threshold to assign it a True/False or even a category.

+6. True or false: A logistic regression only supports true/false categories and cannot extend to more categories.

+   a.
+True

+   b.
+False [correct answer]

+A logistic regression CAN be extended to support multiple categories, one way being to create a separate logistic regression for each category and choosing the one with the highest probability.